 Fitness Fads by the Decade: From Vibrating Belts to the ThighMaster

-Jack LaLanne at home in the Los Angeles area taken 1/14/86.
+Exercise guru Jack LaLanne at home in Los Angeles in 1986.
 Photo by Bob Riha Jr/WireImage

 Like fashion, fitness fads come and go.